T-303-HUGB/TicTacToe/docs/Design_report.md

 A single tab should be used as the unit of indentation.

 ### 2. Comments
 Block comments should be preceded by a single blank space and follow the following syntax:
 	/* Some very important
 	comment here */

 Single-line comments should have the following form:
 	//this is a single-line comment

 ### 3. Declarations
-Single line declarations are preferred but variables declared in the same line can also be used example: int variable1;
+Single line declarations are preferred but variables declared in the same line can also be used example:
+int variable1;
 int variable2;
 or
 int variable1, variable2;

 Declarations should also be put at the beginning of blocks.

 ##### 3.1.
 Class and interface declarations
 Open brace appears at the end of the same line as the declaration statement.
 Closing brace starts a line by itself, indented to match its opening statement.
-example:
+Example:
 	public static void printBoard() {
 		for(int i = 0; i < 3; i++) {
 		}
 	}

 ### 4. Statements
 ##### 4.1.
 If-else statements
-If-else statements statements should have the following form: if (condition) { statements;
+If-else statements statements should have the following form:
+	if (condition) {
+		statements;
 	}
 	else {
 		statements;
 	}

 ##### 4.2. for statements
-For statements should have the following form: for (initialization; condition; update) { statements;
+For statements should have the following form:
+	for (initialization; condition; update) {
+		statements;
 	}

 ##### 4.3.
 While and do-while statements
 While statements should have the following form:
 	while (condition) {
 		statements;
 	}

-Do-while statements should have the following form: do { statements;
+Do-while statements should have the following form:
+	do {
+		statements;
 	}
 	while (condition);

 ##### 4.4.
 Try-catch statements
 Try-catch statements should have the following form:
 	try {
 		statements;
 	}
 	catch (ExceptionClass e) {
 		statements;
 	}